availproject/op-evm/README.md

 ## Testing Fraudproof

-Testing fraudproof processing is relatively straightforward.
+Testing fraud-proof processing is relatively straightforward.
 Sequencer implementation contains so called fraud server, which provides an HTTP interface which can be used to trigger a one time fraud construction into next produced block.
-Watchtower will then catch this and produce a fraudproof block, which leads to dispute resolution process.
+Watchtower will then catch this and produce a fraud-proof block, which leads to dispute resolution process.

-### To Evaluate the Fraudproof Mechanism, Execute the Following Procedures:
+### To Evaluate the Fraud-proof Mechanism, Execute the Following Procedures:

 1. Initiate a minimum of one sequencer with the fraud server function activated.
    - This can be accomplished by launching the sequencer with the `--fraud-srv-listen-addr "<address>:<port>"` command (for instance: `op-evm server --fraud-srv-listen-addr ":9990"`).